braceio/tags/README.md

 When called, the `*args` parameter will contain the variable argument list, and the `body` and `context` keyword args will be in the `**kwargs` dictionary.

+### Using a modified version of Brace Tags

+You can install your fork of Tags by first uninstalling the stock version...

+    pip uninstall brace-tags

+And then installing your modified version:

+    pip install -e path/to/your/brace-tags

+You don't need to reinstall this package after making changes.
+The package will stay up-to-date automatically.